 PHTA 217 PTA Therapeutic Processes III

-NOTE: * University transfer courses not offered by distributed learning at Medicine Hat College.
-They are available by distributed learning through other post-secondary institutions.
-Contact the coordinator for more information.
+NOTE: * ENGL 125 is offered onsite and by Distributed Learning at Medicine Hat College.
+Other English courses not offered by distributed learning at Medicine Hat College but are available by distributed learning format through other post-secondary institutions.
+Contact Academic Advising for more information.

-+ This course is offered on-site and via eCampusAlberta
++ This course is offered on-site and via distance delivery.

 You must successfully complete 20 specific courses and meet attendance, fieldwork and grade requirements as set out in the program policies.